A Homotopy Category for Graphs: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Dr.\ Demitri Plessas for his previous forays into categorical graph theory, and for his feedback.
 We also want to thank Dr.\ Jeffery Johnson for helping us with some of the terminology in this paper.
+Lastly, we want to thank the referees who pointed us in the direction of the relevant literature.